kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) Protect the safety equipment from inadvertent damage.

-\(c\) *Emergency exit descent device.* The stowage provisions for the emergency exit descent device required by §29.809(f) must be at the exits for which they are intended.
+\(c\) *Emergency exit descent device.* The stowage provisions for the emergency exit descent device required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.809   Emergency exit arrangement.|§29.809]](f) must be at the exits for which they are intended.

 \(d\) *Liferafts.* Liferafts must be stowed near exits through which the rafts can be launched during an unplanned ditching.
-Rafts automatically or remotely released outside the rotorcraft must be attached to the rotorcraft by the static line prescribed in §29.1415.
+Rafts automatically or remotely released outside the rotorcraft must be attached to the rotorcraft by the static line prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1415   Ditching equipment.|§29.1415]].

-\(e\) *Long-range signaling device.* The stowage provisions for the long-range signaling device required by §29.1415 must be near an exit available during an unplanned ditching.
+\(e\) *Long-range signaling device.* The stowage provisions for the long-range signaling device required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1415   Ditching equipment.|§29.1415]] must be near an exit available during an unplanned ditching.

 \(f\) *Life preservers.* Each life preserver must be within easy reach of each occupant while seated.